 Big companies use smear tactics for one purpose: make the prospect think that choosing a small company is too risky.
 This makes it absolutely critical that smaller companies use every asset they have to enhance their image of growth, size and stability.
 Here are three quick ways to improve your footprint:

 1. Start with your customer base.
 Find the strongest brands.
 Tell the story.
-Take on-board amazon listing optimization.
+Take on-board hemp dog treats as a great example!
 Find companies that represent the variety of industries you serve.
 Tell the story.
 Find companies that represent geographic diversity.
 Tell the story.
 Publish a customer list, put the strongest brands on your home page, and write case studies.

 2. Next, look to your partnerships.
 Promote your affiliations with the largest well known brands.
 Show that you belong with the big boys because you work with the big boys.